mathanmahe/SEC-insights-dashboard/README.md

 This project is designed to scrape SEC EDGAR filings for specified companies and analyze the text content of the filings.

+I used a Django based backend for this, with JavaScript, HTML/CSS on the front end.

+It gets certain insights from certain sections in the SEC, currently Items 5,6,7,8 from the below typical structure of the 10-K but it can be expanded as needed.

+Item 1.
+Business
+Item 1A.
+Risk Factors
+Item 1B.
+Unresolved Staff Comments
+Item 2.
+Properties
+Item 3.
+Legal Proceedings
+Item 4.
+Mine Safety Disclosures
+Item 5.
+Market for Registrant’s Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities Item 6.
+Selected Financial Data
+Item 7.
+Management’s Discussion and Analysis of Financial Condition and Results of Operations Item 7A.
+Quantitative and Qualitative Disclosures About Market Risk Item 8.
+Financial Statements and Supplementary Data Item 9.
+Changes in and Disagreements With Accountants on Accounting and Financial Disclosure Item 9A.
+Controls and Procedures
+Item 10.
+Directors and Executive Officers of the Registrant Item 11.
+Executive Compensation
+Item 12.
+Security Ownership of Certain Beneficial Owners and Management Item 13.
+Certain Relationships and Related Transactions Item 14.
+Principal Accountant Fees and Services
+Item 15.
+Exhibits, Financial Statement Schedules
+Item 16.
+Form 10-K Summary

+It also needs to be more generalized, as each company files their SEC 10-k filings with a different kind of HTML format, and my code is not optimized to be generalized yet, which I can implement given more time.

+I chose insights from Item 5. and 6. because they talk about the stock market shares of the company, and selected financial data, which typically contains a lot of information about the financial data over 5 years, such as income, expenses, debt and liabilities, which are key insights someone might be looking for.

+a pdf of the generated insights can be found here: https://drive.google.com/file/d/1oCoShQC0yxqGz4HLypHVw2n25iSVXPwk/view?usp=sharing

+a youtube link can be found here to demonstrate the webapp: https://youtu.be/v9LK9WO6VpI

 ## Setup

 1. **Clone the repository:**